 Hire a Property Management Company

 It’s very easy to overlook these regular maintenance items.
-At Bay Management Group, we’d venture to say 80% of homeowners are negligent in at least two of these categories.
+At Bay Property Management Group, we’d venture to say 80% of homeowners are negligent in at least two of these categories.
 We strongly feel the value of your home will be optimized when you follow these six preventative maintenance guidelines.